 Each elector that registers to vote is automatically assigned to vote in person at their local polling station.
-If you have not yet registered to vote you can register online.

 At the time of an election you will receive a poll card which will give you information about the election(s) you are eligible to vote in, which polling station you should go to, and the date and hours of the poll.